memgraph/docs/products/memgraph/upcoming/reference_guide/query-modules.md

 * `mg`: Utility module that offers more insight into custom query modules.
 * `louvain` [Enterprise]: Louvain algorithm for community detection.
 * `connectivity` [Enterprise]: Algorithms that analyse graph connectivity.
+* `nxalg` : Wrapper functions providing the most common algorithms found in the NetworkX package.
+The users can extend the module with their own custom functions based on NetworkX algorithms.

+NOTE:
+If you intend to implement your custom algorithms based on the NetworkX package, please note that we provide the extra library `mgp_networkx.py` module containing data structures that adapt the native graph for use with NetworkX algorithms.
+It can be used to implement custom algorithms with the added benefit of better memory usage.

 The utility module offers the following functionality: